-The Loaded Kanthaka, and its newer sibling the Kut-thaka, are impressive boards if you’re a street skater at heart.
-A remarkable hybrid construction, comfortable concave, rockered profile, and deep wheel flares, make them as capable for street tricks and freestyle as for tech sliding, city slashing and commuting.
+The Loaded Kanthaka is an impressive longboard if your roots are is in street skating.
+A remarkable hybrid construction, comfortable concave, rockered profile, and deep wheel flares, make it as capable for street tricks and freestyle as for tech sliding, city slashing and commuting.

 The Kut-thaka is basically a shorter and nimbler clone of the 5+-year old Khantaka.
-The Kut retains all the qualities of his big brother (including its hot looks) wrapped in a much more compact package.
-Replacing the Kanthaka, the Kut is Loaded’s latest and most freestyle-oriented mini-slasher.
+It retains all the qualities of his big brother (including its hot looks) wrapped in a much more compact package.
+The Kut-Thaka is Loaded’s most freestyle-oriented mini-slasher.

 In this article, I do a close-up on both boards, since each has its advantages and fans.

 What are the Kanthaka and Kut-thaka good for?

 The Kanthaka is very well-suited for tech sliding, street/freestyle tricks, garage runs, skatepark bowls and ramps.
 Skaters coming from traditional skateboarding and looking to transition into longboarding for improved commuting comfort will love the Kanthaka.
 The board is super agile and responsive, much like a street board.

 Although it has a relatively short wheelbase (17.5″ ), the Kanthaka’s can be used for freeriding on medium size hills thanks to its special concave and large angled kicks.
 These create nice foot pockets that cradle your feet in and greatly help with foot placement in extreme situations.

 The Kanthaka also makes a great city commuter, despite being topmount, partly due to a slight rocker (lengthwise curvature) which makes the board slightly lower to the ground.
 This results in distance pushing being less tiresome on your knees since your feet are closer to the ground.